suboty/populationes/README.md

-# Repository with population/genetic algorithms
+# Repository of population/genetic algorithms